-Civil engineering students may select a program that fits their needs by choosing courses judiciously.
-Students are encouraged to discuss with faculty any proposed program that meets a well-defined goal.
-Examples of courses selected in the areas of specialization most often pursued by students are listed in the civil engineering curriculum.
+Since civil engineering students have a wide range of career options, the Department of Civil and Environmental Engineering prescribes only a minimum of required courses and subjects, allowing students to select the remainder freely or from specified broad categories.
+To make judicious choices that fit their needs, students are encouraged to discuss with faculty any proposed program that meets a well-defined goal.
+Examples of courses selected in the areas of specialization most often pursued are available in the department office.